 Attend the parent interview.
 Families participate in a parent interview with Bridge administrators to assess whether The Bridge Program and prospective families are a good fit for one another.
 During the interview, parents and administrators will discuss the family’s ability to provide co-teaching for their students, the alignment of the family’s faith with the school’s statement of faith, classical Christian education, and the family’s application documents.

 Notification of acceptance.
 Applicants will be notified of acceptance by May 1.
 Accepted students will then receive a packet with further information about fall enrollment.

 Bridge Program students participate in Junior High sports with Ambrose 5-day students.
 In high school, Bridge students currently compete with their local public high school for sports other than soccer.
-Once the Bridge Program is accredited through the Association of Classical Christian Schools, (ACCS), the Idaho High School Athletics Association (IHSAA) will decide whether Bridge students will compete with Ambrose 5-day for high school sports.
+Once the Bridge Program is accredited through the Association of Classical Christian Schools, (ACCS), the Idaho High School Athletics Association (IHSAA) will decide whether Bridge students will compete with Ambrose 5-day in high school sports.

 Grammar students attend weekly art and music classes.
 Grades 5-6 participate in drama.
-Upper School students are enroled in bi-weekly art or music classes.
+Upper School students are enrolled in bi-weekly art or music classes.
 Depending on student interest, Bridge Upper School offers extracurricular programs in order to customize activities and practices for the Bridge schedule.
 Bridge currently offers music, art, and drama classes for 7th-12th.